-- 25. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
-We seek to rely on the work of internal audit wherever possible to reduce duplication. - 26.
-We do not plan to place reliance on internal audit's work for our 2018/19 financial statements audit: the scope of the internal audit work will not reduce the level of our audit testing in support of our audit opinion on the financial statements.
+- 28. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
+We seek to rely on the work of internal audit wherever possible to reduce duplication. - 29.
+Internal audit's planned 2019/20 audit review for the Fund is Investment Strategy and Investment Performance Management, to provide assurance in respect of compliance with the pension fund investment strategy and arrangements in place to monitor the performance of investment managers.
+We do not plan to place reliance on internal audit's work for our 2019/20 financial statements audit as the scope of this work will not reduce the level of our audit testing in support of our audit opinion on the financial statements.
 We will however take account of internal audit's findings to inform our wider Code responsibilities.